jrebecchi/NUSID/README.md

 ## Bundle architecture

-NUSID is architectured in bundles using the MVC pattern.
+NUSID is designed in bundles using the MVC pattern.
 A bundle is simply a component which contains :
 * A router : Redirecting some given routes to its different controllers
 * Controlers : Responsible for sending responses the user requests
 * Models : To represent the data retrieved from the database and offer different treatment functions